electrode-io/electrode-native/docs/getting-started/getting-started.md

 {% common %}
 You can see that the UI now shows the movies that are stored in the native application.

-## Adding the Navigation API
+## Using the Navigation API

-We created this API for you for this tutorial--you can view it in the [NavigationApi repository](https://github.com/electrode-io/react-native-ernnavigation-api).
+We will use the `NavigationApi` that we already added to our MiniApp earlier on.
 This very simple API will be used for navigating from the `MovieListMiniApp` to the `MovieDetailsMiniApp`.

-{% sample lang="android" %}
-1) Mofify the `index.android.js` file as follows so that when selecting a movie in the list, the `MovieListMiniApp` will call the navigation API to navigate to the `MovieDetailsMiniApp` for this movie.

-{% sample lang="ios" %}
-1) Mofify the `index.ios.js` file as follows so that when selecting a movie in the list, the `MovieListMiniApp` will call the navigation API to navigate to the `MovieDetailsMiniApp` for this movie.
+1) Mofify the `App.js` file as follows so that when selecting a movie in the list, the `MovieListMiniApp` will call the navigation API to navigate to the `MovieDetailsMiniApp` to display the details of the selected Movie.

-{% common %}
 2) Add the following import statement:

 ```javascript